Council Tax pages

 Unoccupied exemption class T

-Without the full information and all supporting documents we will not be able to award the exemption. (more…)
+Without the full information and all supporting documents, we will not be able to award the exemption. (more…)